faraz455/nestjs-websocket/README.md

 ### Project Overview

-- This repository provides a foundation for building robust **NestJS** applications utilizing **Prisma** as the ORM and **MySQL** as the underlying database.
-It streamlines the initial setup process, offering essential features commonly required in NestJS projects.
-This repo demonstrates the integration of **Apache Kafka** with a NestJS application
+- This project provides a practical implementation of real-time communication using **WebSockets** in a **NestJS application**.
+It comprises a backend server built with NestJS and a simple single-page front-end application.

 ### Key Features